SonarSource/sonarlint-vscode/README.md

 ## Requirements

 The SonarLint language server needs a Java Runtime (JRE) 11+.

+On the following platforms, SonarLint comes with its own Java runtime:
+- Windows x86-64
+- Linux x86-64
+- macOS x86-64 (Intel Macs) and arm-64 (Apple Silicon Macs)

-If one is already installed on your computer, SonarLint should automatically find and use it.
+On other platforms and if a Java runtime is already installed on your computer, SonarLint should automatically find and use it.
 Here is how SonarLint will search for an installed JRE (in priority order):

 1. the `sonarlint.ls.javaHome` variable in VS Code settings if set.
 For instance: